Nathaniel Kane was named Executive Director of ELF in 2020. Nat joined ELF as a staff attorney in 2014.

 He is a photographer, Web developer, and typographer in his spare time—all hobbies stemming from a past life pursuing the creative and technical arts.
 He is a graduate of Harvard University and the UC Davis School of Law.

-James Wheaton is President of the Board of Directors and Legal Director of the Environmental Law Foundation and Senior Counsel for the First Amendment Project.
+James Wheaton is Legal Director and Secretary/Treasurer of the Board of the Environmental Law Foundation and Senior Counsel for the First Amendment Project.
 He teaches Journalism Law at the Graduate Schools of Journalism at both Stanford and UC Berkeley.

 He has been honored for his work with awards by California Lawyer as Attorney of the Year, the Daily Journal as one of its Top 100 Lawyers in California, the Playboy Foundation, the Society of Professional Journalists Northern California Chapter, and the Ecology Law Quarterly.